polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/02 - API I.md

 code in for instance C# or JavaScript instead.
 However, only Hyperlambda code blocks are possible to evaluate, as our above code block demonstrates.

-If you create your own help files, you can also embed images and videos, by simply creating a paragraph with the URL to your YouTube video, and/or your image.
+If you create your own help files, you can also embed images and YouTube videos, by simply creating a paragraph with the URL to your YouTube video, and/or your image.
 Below is an example of such a YouTube video.
 Yet again, to see how I embedded the video, feel free to edit this file in Hyper IDE.

 https://www.youtube.com/watch?v=9nAVSaVJZgU

+Saxophone played by yours truly ...